ANDRÁS MÁTÉ

 András Máté

-The nature of mathematical objects and mathematical knowledge has been an important question in European philosophy since Plato and Aristotle.
-However, philosophy of mathematics as a substantive branch of philosophy closely connected with foundational research in mathematics originates with Frege's Foundations of Arithmetics (1884).
-Frege's work - as well as the works of his contemporaries - answered a problem situation formed by the developments of 19th century mathematics, but it led to a new problem situation because Frege's and Cantor's answer was encumbered by the same paradox.
-Their followers tried to eliminate the possibility of occurrence of paradoxes in mathematics in different ways.These endeavours led to the formation of the schools that are called the classical schools in philosophy of mathematics: logicism, formalism and intuitionism.
-They are not just philosophical opinions about mathematics, but research programs in the foundations of mathematics as well.
-The course presents this historical process from the problem situation in 19th century mathematics to the results of foundational research in the nineteen-thirties.
+The nature of mathematical objects and mathematical knowledge has been an important issue in European philosophy since Plato and Aristotle.
+However, philosophy of mathematics as a branch of philosophy closely related to foundational research in mathematics began with Frege's Foundations of Arithmetics (1884).
+Frege's work, like that of some of his contemporaries - was a response to a problem situation created by the development of mathematics in the19th century.
+But it led to a new problem situation because Frege and Cantor's answer was burdened by the same paradox.
+The next generation tried to eliminate the possibility of paradoxes in mathematics in many ways.These efforts led to the emergence of what are known as the classical schools in philosophy of mathematics: logicism, formalism and intuitionism.
+These are not just philosophical opinions on mathematics, but also research programmes in the foundations of mathematics The course traces this historical process from the problem situation in 19th century mathematics to the results of foundational research in the 1930s.
+Some insights will be given into the trends in the contemporary philosophy of mathematics (neo-vartiants of the classical schools, structuralism, philosophy of mathematical practice).

-For the mark, the student should produce a presentation about some subject connected with the topic of the course.
-It will be discussed at a "house conference" in the exam period.
-(S)he should participate in the discussion of the presentations of the other students, too.
+To receive a grade, the student must give a presentation on a topic related to the course theme.
+This will be discussed at a "house conference" during the exam period.
+(S)he should also participate in the discussion of the

 Contents of the course: